 Let's go!

-Jazzart Dance Theatre As A Living Example
+Jazzart Dance Theatre as a Living Example

 One of South Africa’s most respected examples of arts education is Jazzart Dance Theatre.
 Established in 1973, Jazzart has provided professional youth training in contemporary dance for decades.
 Based in Cape Town, the organisation has become a renowned institution that focuses on uplifting young dancers, particularly those from underserved communities.

 Jazzart’s selfless work demonstrates how a focused extra mural activity can change lives.
 Through discipline, mentorship, and creative expression, students gain confidence and career pathways while also contributing to South Africa’s cultural landscape in many positive ways.
-Their success is a wonderful case study that reinforces the idea that extra mural activities in school settings and of course on the fringe of them, can open doors far beyond the classroom.
+Their success is a wonderful case study that reinforces the idea that extra mural activities in school settings, and of course, on the fringe of them, can open doors far beyond the classroom.

-Social Connection And Belonging
+Social Connection and Belonging

 Two dancers on a stage.

-Balancing Creativity And Academic Demands
+Balancing Creativity and Academic Demands

 Some parents worry that involvement in the arts may distract from schoolwork.
 In reality, children involved in structured programmes often develop better time management skills because learning to balance homework with rehearsals teaches responsibility and planning.